 - Membership includes Department of Human Services staff, Public Defender and staff, Sentencing Advocate/Mitigation Specialist; Jail Diversion/Forensic Services staff; Commonwealth Attorney’s Office; probation offices and Community Corrections; Arlington County Police Department; Arlington County Sheriff’s Office; General District Court judge.

 - Arlington’s Mental Health Criminal Justice Review Committee has been working for 16 years in the area where the Criminal Justice and Behavioral Healthcare fields intersect.
 Arlington uses a “sequential intercept” model to divert individuals from incarceration.
 Some of our successful efforts include the Bond Diversion Program, Magistrate Post Booking Project, and Court Based Services.

 - There is nothing to preclude Circuit Court or Juvenile and Domestic Relations Court from also developing a Behavioral Health Docket.
 Specialized dockets are rare in these courts but not excluded from consideration; in Arlington there is certainly an interest in alternative sentencing and utilization of mental health expertise in the courtrooms of both Circuit Court and J&DR Court.

-- Once a Behavioral Health Docket is approved by the Office of the Executive Secretary, it is implicit that modifications may happen, incrementally over time, as the docket develops.
+- Modifications may happen, incrementally over time, as the docket develops.
 OES requires specific data and outcome measures to be sent to their Office as part of an evaluative process and to determine if or when changes may be made.
 In addition, Arlington would use the same structure used in development of the docket – CSB/Mental Health Committee/Mental Health Criminal Justice Review Committee – as opportunities for stakeholders and community members to share thoughts and ideas on the docket as it evolves.